SiegeLord/SLConfig/README.md

 ### Node expansion

-Nodes can be expanded to assign their values to other nodes by prefixing their name with the dollar symbol.
+Nodes can be expanded to assign their values to other nodes by prefixing their name with the dollar symbol (`$`).
 This can be done with both with aggregate and string nodes.
 When an aggregate is expanded, it's contents get pasted into the current aggregate.
 Some examples: